yhan/payment.gateway.checkout.com/README.md

 1. Anti Corruption
 Never leak external libraries (acquiring bank ones) to Domain Entity / Aggregate, do mapping instead

+1. **Storage**
+For sake of simplicity of the exercise, I used InMemory for:
+   - Write models storage: Event Store
+   - Message bus
+   - Read models storage

+   > In real world, we should for sure using external storage and message bus, for cluster configuration.

+   > For storing events we may use [EventStore](https://eventstore.org/) (native events) or Azure blob storage  (should code something for serving it as event store), or other things

+   > For message bus: RabbitMQ/Azure service bus/...

+   > For read models: choose suitable SQL or NoSql storage.

 # Public API

 1. **Request a payment**: